dgilleland/DMIT-2008-Workbook/ReadMe.md

 **Required** books, videos, tools, etc. for this course include:

 - **Software**
   - [**git**](https://git-scm.com/downloads) - This is the beating heart of **Version Control**, something that you will work with every day.
-Second only to your editor in terms of usage, it's indispensible for managing your development in teams or on your own.
+Second only to your editor in terms of usage, it's indispensable for managing your development in teams or on your own.
   - [**GitHub CLI**](https://cli.github.com/) (*Command-Line Interface*) - A tool for interacting with your GitHub repository on the command line.
   - [**node**](https://nodejs.org/en/download/) (which includes **npm**) - Node is a run-time that allows you to use JavaScript on the web server.
 It comes along with npm (*Node Package Manager*), a package-management tool for the command line that allows you to integrate 3rd-party libraries with your application.
   - [**Visual Studio Code**](https://code.visualstudio.com) (see [Notes](#vs-code-extensions) on VS Code extensions) - This is the preferred editor for working in almost any programming language.